LeRatonLaveurSolitaire/RP-Pico_TDM/README.md

 # RP-Pico_TDM
-A software TDM interface for a raspberry pi pico
+A software TDM interface for a raspberry pi pico using PIO